richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_basics.md

 ---
 # Workflow

-- `terraform init` - initialises working directory by downloading provider plugins and source modules.
+- `terraform init` - initialises the working directory by downloading provider plugins and source modules.
 - `terraform validate` - checks configuration file syntax.
 - `terraform fmt` -- formats configuration files.
 - `terraform plan` - creates an execution plan that compares the desired state to the known state.